Websoft9Archive/ansible-erpnext/docs/README.md

 This documentation is provided by [Websoft9](https://www.websoft9.com/), it can help users to acquire skills of ERPNext Deployment, Installation, Configuration, HTTPS, SMTP, Backup, Upgrade, Connect Instance and more.

-[ERPNext](https://erpnext.com) is the world's best 100% open source ERP.
+[ERPNext](https://erpnext.com/) is the world's best 100% open source ERP.
 It is comprehensive, designed for self implementation, and easy to use.
 ![](http://libs.websoft9.com/Websoft9/DocsPicture/en/erpnext/erpnext-adminui-websoft9.png)

+Websoft9 ERPNext is a pre-configured, ready to run image for running ERPNext on Public Cloud.
 ---

 ## Improve